danielgamage/stereo-convergence/README.md

 Convergence requires a container element with `data-stereoplayer` and two child elements for each eye, each with a corresponding `data-eye` attribute.

-The container element may use the `data-stereo-min` and `data-stereo-max` attributes to set the max crossover (min) and max divergence (max) as percentages of the image widths.

 ```
 <div data-stereoplayer data-stereo-min="-0.8" data-stereo-max="1.6">
 	<img data-eye="left" src="../../image-left" />